Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Auditor sampling review redundancy selection plausibility Are statistical samples reviewed by the auditor for redundancy selection plausibility under ISA (UK) 530 + UK auditing standards?
+Auditor sampling review redundancy selection plausibility Are statistical samples reviewed by the auditor for redundancy-selection plausibility under ISA (UK) 530?
 AI Agent Auditor

 Decision Record